Updated: Aug 27

 Even though our bodies are MAGIC, pregnancy and postpartum can be stressful [physically and emotionally].
 We need to allow ourselves the time and space to heal.
 If we don't address the dysfunction we may experience continued imbalances that may lead to compensations that may lead to injury.

-Not meant to scare, but to inform:
+These facts are not meant to scare you, but to inform:

 - 75% of women will develop at least some degree of pelvic organ prolapse during their life